-- The above figure shows average water opex per customer for all utilities1 in the NPR data over the FY14-FY18 period against customer density (average number of customers served per km of water main).
+- The above figure shows average water opex per customer for all utilities in the NPR data over the FY14-FY18 period against customer density (average number of customers served per km of water main). - SA Water's(--) performance at just under the median level should be considered in light of its large service area compared to its peers.

-1 Some utilities with zero or incomplete data have been excluded
+&lt;sup>1 Some utilities with zero or incomplete data have been excluded